HES-XPLAIN/hes-xplain.github.io/docs/documentation/getting-started.md

     ---

-    Dive into handwritten digits and rule extraction with **TODO** algorithms.
+    Dive into handwritten digits classification and rule extraction with our [cnn](algorithms/training-methods/cnntrn.md) and various [fidex](algorithms/fidex/overview.md) algorithms.

     [:octicons-arrow-right-24: More](#TODO)